 Why should you have an HMO in your portfolio?

-HMO buy to lets are often seen as an investment only for very experienced landlords; considered more challenging to manage and a higher financial risk than the more traditional vanilla buy to let property.
-However, there are many overlooked benefits to having an HMO property in your buy to let portfolio, and we work every day with landlords who have had huge success with this type of property.
+HMOs are often only seen as an investment for very experienced landlords, as they are often considered more challenging to manage and have a higher financial risk than traditional vanilla buy to let properties.
+However, there are many overlooked benefits to having an HMO property in your buy to let portfolio, and we work every day with landlords who have had massive success with this type of property.

-The main draw for HMOs is that they produce considerably higher yields compared to other types of buy to let property.
-Our most recent Buy to Let Index for Q4 2019 (yet to be published) shows that the average yield for HMO property is 9.37%, 2% higher than semi-commercial property and 3.5% higher than vanilla buy to let property.
+The main draw for HMOs is that they produce considerably higher yields than other types of buy to let property.
+Our most recent Buy to Let Mortgage Index figures show that the average yield for HMO property is 7.75%, 2.5% higher than vanilla buy to let property (5.25%).

-If you’re looking to increase your buy to let portfolio further, this increase in rental income can be very beneficial, potentially allowing you to purchase further property much sooner than with a vanilla property.
-Even if you’re not looking to expand, I’m sure the extra income will be most welcome!
+If you’re looking to expand your property investment portfolio further, this increase in rental income can be very beneficial, potentially allowing you to purchase further property much sooner than with a vanilla property.
 A higher yield also helps mitigate the inevitable cost of maintenance work, which comes with any buy to let property.

-Unlike vanilla property, however, the impact of these rental voids in an HMO buy to let is spread over two or more other tenants, making them less financially significant and more manageable.
+However, the impact of rental voids in an HMO can be spread over two or more other tenants, making them less financially significant and more manageable.
 With vanilla property, all rental income stops during void periods (or if the tenant falls into arrears).
-In contrast, HMOs enable you to continue receiving rent from other tenants, even if one room is unoccupied, which can alleviate a lot of the mental and financial stress for you as a landlord.
+In contrast, HMOs enable you to continue receiving rent from other tenants, even if one room is unoccupied, which can alleviate much of the mental and financial stress for you as a landlord.

-Location is vital when it comes to HMO buy to let success.
-We know that with low affordable housing stock, demand for rented accommodation is still very high, in particular, large towns and cities, choosing the right location for your investment is vital.
-Many working professionals can’t afford to rent or buy a whole property on their own, they will opt for shared house arrangements as room rent is usually lower than for an entire property.
+Location is vital when it comes to HMO success.
+With demand continuing to outweigh supply for rented accommodation, particularly in large towns and cities, choosing the right location for your investment is vital.
+Many working professionals can’t afford to rent or buy a whole property on their own, and so will opt for shared house arrangements as room rent is usually lower than for an entire property.

-Property within walking distance from a university campus is always going to be a good investment (you can read our guide to becoming a student landlord here).
-Student demand in these areas are usually high and, while most student households change over every summer, you’re likely to have the next tenants lined up by the previous January if not earlier... such is the competition for desirable student accommodation.
+Property within walking distance from a university campus will always be a good investment, as student demand in these areas is usually high.
+While most student households change over every summer, you’re likely to have the next tenants lined up by the previous January, if not earlier; such is the competition for desirable student accommodation.
 If you’re renting to young professionals, then transport links are a must, or town/city centre locations to make commuting and access to local amenities easy.

 If the property you’re purchasing does require an HMO licence, these can sometimes take a while to come through.
 When you’re applying for your HMO mortgage, most lenders will only need to see proof that you’ve applied for the licence.
 However, if you are remortgaging your HMO, the lender will want to see a copy of the licence.

-HMO mortgages are becoming increasingly accessible, with more lenders adding products to the market on a regular basis.
-While HMO rates are generally higher than for vanilla buy to lets, increased market competition has seen rates decrease, making them more affordable for landlords.
+HMO mortgages are becoming increasingly accessible, with more lenders regularly adding products to the market.
+While HMO rates are generally higher than those for vanilla buy to lets, increased market competition has decreased the difference, making them more affordable for landlords.
 Of course, given the current climate, rates are now rising across all mortgage products, so it’s worth speaking to a broker to see what options may be available to you.
-Competition between lenders on HMO products has also seen a number of the more specialist lenders introduce other incentives, such as no product fees, cashback and free valuations.
+Competition between lenders on HMO products has also seen many specialist lenders introduce other incentives, such as no product fees, cashback, and free valuations.

 HMO Mortgage Criteria

-As I said at the start, HMOs have long only been an option for the more experienced buy to let landlord, but things are changing.
-While the majority of lenders do still require anything from one to three years buy to let landlord experience, we have access to some that only require six months or even no previous buy to let experience at all!
+HMOs have long only been an option for the more experienced buy to let landlord, but things are changing.
+While most lenders do still require anything from one to three years buy to let landlord experience, we have access to some that only require six months or even no previous buy to let experience at all!

-If you’d like to discuss which HMO buy to let mortgages rates may be available to you, please do not hesitate to contact me, Charlie Potter, on 01732 471648 or email firstname.lastname@example.org.
+If you’d like to discuss which HMO buy to let mortgages rates may be available to you, please do not hesitate to contact us on 0345 345 6788, or by submitting an enquiry here.